Evangelical Fellowship of Thailand: History

 Following World War II, many evangelical missionary groups began missionary work in Thailand.
 These varied evangelical groups worked independently from both the CCT and each other, but in the mid-1950s a number of them decided that inter-denominational and inter-organizational co-operation and fellowship was needed.
 This desire on the part of both evangelical missionaries and Thai Christian leaders led to the formation of the Evangelical Fellowship of Thailand (EFT).
 The EFT was formally recognized as a legal entity on June 19, 1969, and its first moderator was Rev. Suk Phongnoi.

-Statistics
+21st century

-As of 2018, it had 2,729 member local churches.
+As of 2023, it had 3,090 member local churches.

+In the same year, the president is Prof. Dr. Teera Jenpiriyaprayoon.

 Affiliations

 The EFT is a member and active participant in the Thailand Protestant Churches Coordinating Committee, whose goal is to promote evangelism and discipleship among Protestant churches in Thailand.